Peru’s president grants medical pardon for jailed Fujimori

 - Macklemore thrills hometown crowd with exuberant show at Seattle’s KeyArena VIEW

+Critics of Fujimori again raised speculation that Kuczynski agreed to pardon the former leader in return for some opposition lawmakers not supporting his impeachment.

 Fujimori filed a request seeking a medical pardon more than a year ago, citing deteriorating health.
 He has said on his Twitter account that he suffers from arrhythmia, for which he has been hospitalized several times this year.
-He was taken from prison to a clinic on Saturday after suffering a drop in blood pressure, and supporters gathered outside the clinic to celebrate his pardon Sunday night.
+He remained at a clinic Sunday night where he was taken from prison a day earlier after suffering a drop in blood pressure.

+Keiko Fujimori and one of her brothers, Kenji, visited the clinic Sunday night.
+The brother later tweeted that their father would remain hospitalized a few days more.

+Supporters of the former leader gathered outside the clinic to celebrate his pardon Sunday night.
+“He was a brave man, the best Peruvian president of all time,” said Juana Lopez.

 Peruvian law provides that no person convicted of murder or kidnapping can receive a presidential pardon except in the case of a terminal illness.
 Three previous requests from Fujimori for pardons since 2013 were rejected after doctors said he did not suffer from incurable illness or severe mental disorder.